infinitered/gluegun/docs/guide-architecture.md

 ## Commands

 Commands should be focused on user interaction and not necessarily on implementation details.
-Don't write your whole app inside a command; instead, parse out user-provided info, then delegate to other functions (provided via extensions, which are described below) to do work.
+Don't write your whole app inside a command; instead, parse out user-provided info, then delegate to other functions (which can be provided via extensions, which are described below) to do work.

 _Do this_